nevermined-io/docs-legacy/docs/architecture/specs/id_management/README.md

 Having a standard JSON document or subtract, the common operations used to serialize fragments of DID Documents is as follows:

-* The object is sorted alphabetically independently of the existing nested levels
+* The object is sorted alphabetically by key, of the existing nested levels
 * In the JSON generated, all the characters between entries are removed (\n, \t, \r, whitespaces, etc.)
 * As a result must be generated a string of only one line